IndexCoop/ITIPS/ITIPS/ITIP-002.md

 - When do we need to sync positions?
     - At minimum before issuance, redemption, and after claiming COMP and AAVE rewards
     - Do we also need to sync positions before each use of the TradeModule or WrapModule?
+    - How can we prevent users from arbing our calls to claim tokens such as AAVE and COMP?
+- Do we expect negative rebases on the tokens? `AirdropModule` will fail if the token negatively rebases.

 ## Feasibility Analysis
 Add a IntrinsicProductivityExtension for managing the wrapping, unwrapping, and claiming processes
 - Support interacting with the wrap module
 - Support interacting with the ClaimModule and AirdropModule for claiming AAVE and COMP rewards

+Syncing positions before issuance and redemption
-Add a SyncPositionsHook for syncing positions
+- Add new `AirdropModule` pre and post issuance hooks to `DebtIssuanceModule` for syncing positions
     - Used before issuance, redemption, and after claiming AAVE and COMP tokens
+- Could build a custom `SyncModule` which does a similar thing
+    - This might have some benefits since we wouldn't need to worry about compatibility between `DebtIssuanceModule` and `AirdropModule`
+- Could also just write a RebaseTokenIssuanceModule which syncs positions before issuance and redemption
+    - Probably overkill and not very modular

 Handling Curve
 - Can use Zapper to zap into and out of yearn vaults (including curve yearn vaults) to/from WETH
     - No exact output zap in
     - No exact output zap out
-- Can also just rebalance into the non-3Pool token in the curve pool
+- Can also just rebalance into any token in the curve pool
-    - after rebalance use wrap/trade module to enter curve LP
+    - after rebalance use AMMModule module to enter curve LP
     - then use wrap module to enter yearn vault